Skip to content

 CLI examples

-Trilium doesn't have an official first-party CLI, but you can interact with its API using curl.
+Trilium doesn't have an official first-party CLI, but you can interact with its API using curl or manage the service via Docker.

 Check health